shakhbozjonu/hw3/README.md

 code is organized.
 Every .dart file consists of widgets of their own and the project also have main.dart file in which code is written to properly work with navigation bar widget and pages.
+The should NOT be unexpected bugs or errors in the code since I have tested it on my emulator.